PagerDuty/terraform-provider-pagerduty/website/docs/d/escalation_policy.html.markdown

 description: |-
   Provides information about a Escalation Policy.

-  This data source can be helpful when an escalation policy is handled outside Terraform but still want to reference it in other resources.
+  This data source can be helpful when an escalation policy is handled outside Terraform but you still want to reference it in other resources.
 ---

 # pagerduty\_escalation_policy